-*- coding: utf-8 -*-

 [docs] def get(self, block=None, timeout=None): try: return self.pop() except IndexError: raise Queue.Empty

-[docs]class AsyncCompletionException(Exception): """ Exception indicating that something went wrong with checking complete. """ def __init__(self, trace): self.trace = trace
+[docs] class AsyncCompletionException(Exception): """ Exception indicating that something went wrong with checking complete. """ def __init__(self, trace): self.trace = trace

-[docs]class TracebackWrapper(object): """ Class to wrap tracebacks so we can know they're not just strings. """ def __init__(self, trace): self.trace = trace
+[docs] class TracebackWrapper: """ Class to wrap tracebacks so we can know they're not just strings. """ def __init__(self, trace): self.trace = trace

-[docs]def check_complete(task, out_queue): """ Checks if task is complete, puts the result to out_queue. """ logger.debug("Checking if %s is complete", task) try: is_complete = task.complete() except Exception: is_complete = TracebackWrapper(traceback.format_exc()) out_queue.put((task, is_complete))
+[docs] def check_complete(task, out_queue, completion_cache=None): """ Checks if task is complete, puts the result to out_queue, optionally using the completion cache. """ logger.debug("Checking if %s is complete", task) try: is_complete = check_complete_cached(task, completion_cache) except Exception: is_complete = TracebackWrapper(traceback.format_exc()) out_queue.put((task, is_complete))

-[docs]class KeepAliveThread(threading.Thread): """ Periodically tell the scheduler that the worker still lives. """ def __init__(self, scheduler, worker_id, ping_interval, rpc_message_callback): super(KeepAliveThread, self).__init__() self._should_stop = threading.Event() self._scheduler = scheduler self._worker_id = worker_id self._ping_interval = ping_interval self._rpc_message_callback = rpc_message_callback
+[docs] class KeepAliveThread(threading.Thread): """ Periodically tell the scheduler that the worker still lives. """ def __init__(self, scheduler, worker_id, ping_interval, rpc_message_callback): super(KeepAliveThread, self).__init__() self._should_stop = threading.Event() self._scheduler = scheduler self._worker_id = worker_id self._ping_interval = ping_interval self._rpc_message_callback = rpc_message_callback

 [docs] def stop(self): self._should_stop.set()